 Case Study Example Model

+Possibly the dermal model?

+delete functions: lagvalue, calcdelay

+compile .model file to .c file

+updates in the .c file prior

+compile .c file to .o file by re-building the R package

+function names need to be changed manually

+number of parameters

-Possibly the dermal model?Documenting Results with Vignettes
+Documenting Results with Vignettes

 “httk” makes use of the “vignette” functionality in R to provide working code examples that can generate figures and perform other analyses using the models.
 Vignettes can be thought of as “long-form documentation” or extended examples potentially combining many functions from the package.
 We have aimed to provide vignettes for creating most major figures for each HTTK-related paper.
 Within a vignette it is especially important to include model assessment figures that calculate things like RMSE because we want to see how that evolves as we (hopefully) improve the model.
 If a new addition to the package causes problems elsewhere, the vignettes provide a mechanism for identifying the existence of the problem, similar to the scripts in the “/tests” directory.